aurmil/slim3-skeleton/README.md

 This skeleton includes a __.htaccess__ file for Apache.

-Feel free to read the [Slim documentation](http://www.slimframework.com/docs/start/web-servers.html) if your prefer to use another Web server like nginx.
+Feel free to read the [Slim documentation about Web servers](http://www.slimframework.com/docs/start/web-servers.html).

 ## Configuration